An exponentially-growing family of universal quantum circuits: Fourier estimation of the linear architectures

 Since the gates are applied to separate qubits, the generators commute with each other, and since the group parameters applied to each gate are the same, the elements of the encoding matrix can be written as:

 where $\mathcal{G}^{\text{comb}}$ is the combined generator, and $\delta$ is the Kronecker delta which acts as the identity matrix in index notation.
 Using this expression, one could write

-Similarly to the calculations in App.~\ref{appendix:seq_lin}, this generator provides us with a list of eigenvalues $\lambda \in \{-1,0,1\}$, which when subtracted from itself yields 2 Fourier frequencies and 5 wavenumbers $k \in \{-2,-1,0,1,2\}$.
-This calculation can be generalized to any number of qubits, and the number of Fourier frequencies increases linearly with the number of qubits.
+Similarly to the calculations in App.~\ref{appendix:seq_lin}, this generator provides us with a list of eigenvalues $\lambda \in \{-1,0,1\}$, which, when subtracted from itself yields 2 Fourier frequencies and five wavenumbers $k \in \{-2,-1,0,1,2\}$.
+This calculation can be generalised to any number of qubits, and Fourier frequencies increase linearly with the number of qubits.